 Immigrants Can Apply for Medical Coverage Through Covered California

-They can check to see if they are eligible for free or low cost Medi-Cal which is coverage through the state of California, though benefits may be limited.
+They can check to see if they are eligible for free or low-cost Medi-Cal, which is coverage through the state of California, though benefits may be limited.
 The other option would be to purchase a health plan privately by enrolling through an insurance agency like Health for California Insurance Center.
-You would have a variety of insurance companies to select a plan through such as Kaiser, Blue Shield, Anthem Blue Cross, Health Net, etc. Keep in mind through, undocumented individuals are not subject to a penalty.
+You would have a variety of insurance companies to select a plan through such as Kaiser, Blue Shield, Anthem Blue Cross, Health Net, etc. Keep in mind that undocumented individuals are not subject to a penalty.

 Deferred Action for Childhood Arrivals (DACA) individuals are not considered legally present in the U.S. As such, they are not eligible for Covered California.
 These individuals may be eligible for Medi-Cal and can apply for Medi-Cal coverage through Covered California or at any Medi-Cal office.